workga/fintech_hw5_cinema/README.md

 # Cinema API
-This is API that allows to create
+This is API for Cinema web application

 ### Features
 - Base authentication
 - Pydantic validation